 The Entertainment Layout

-For TV-focused rooms, position seating at appropriate viewing distances (TV size x 1.5-2.5 for optimal viewing).
-Ensure screen is at eye level when seated.
-Minimise windows opposite screen to reduce glare.
+For TV-focused rooms, position seating at appropriate viewing distances (TV size × 1.5–2.5 for optimal viewing).
+Ensure the screen is at eye level when seated and minimise windows opposite the screen to reduce glare.

 The Flexible Arrangement

 For multi-purpose living rooms, include moveable seating like poufs and ottomans.
-Create distinct zones for different activities.
-Use furniture on casters when possible.
+Create distinct zones for different activities and use furniture on casters when possible.

 Decorative Items for Living Room: The Essential Elements